mortimr/qasr/README.md

 - The L1 gateway send a message to the L2 gateway
 - The L2 gateway receives the message and handles it in `bridge_from_mainnet`.
 The gateway creates `mint credits` corresponding to a right to claim an NFT.
 - The L2 user can now go and "claim" his NFT to the L2 gateway with `consume_mint_credits`.
 The gateway will call the L2 smart-contract and mint the appropriate NFT (see function `create_token`).

+The L2 -> L1 basically works by reverting these steps.
+Please note that currently, you can only bridge from L2 to L1 an NFT that originated from L1.
+Meaning native L2 NFT to L1 is NOT supported by Qasr (yet!).

 <!-- Try running some of the following tasks: